What if membership was a spectrum?

 - Have a tracking system in place to know where people fall on the spectrum.
 This will be an invaluable resource for recruiting for programs and volunteer opportunities, discovering emerging leaders, as well as those who need assistance in connecting.

 - We need to understand that there will be people who move both directions on the spectrum, and even leave our path.
 We want to support them in their journey and leave room for them to comfortably return should their path bring them back.

 Looking at these stages calls us to pay attention to how we help people move from one stage to another.
 Again, most of us will move up and down the spectrum over time, but transitions between stages will always be important for religious leaders to support (the transition of “bridging” from youth to young adulthood is a great example).
 We hope this model will inspire UUs to think differently about their faith, from outreach to curious individuals all the way to spiritual enrichment for our integrated leaders.
 It can even include non-congregational groups, conferences or ministries.
 Embrace the full spectrum!

-Created by Carey McDonald, UUA Outreach Director, Lori Emison Clair, Consultant, and Marie Blohowiak, Congregational Life Coordinator and UUAMP Vice President
+Created by Carey McDonald, UUA Outreach Director, Lori Emison Clair, Consultant, and Marie Luna, Director of Congregational Life and UUAMP Vice President